 This pattern persists even after accounting for income and education.
 College-educated Black women have 1.6 times the maternal death rate as white women who never earned a high school diploma.

-Let’s Examine Why Black Maternal Health Disparities Are So High
+Why Are Black Maternal Health Disparities So High?

 Many factors combine to make pregnancy and birth more dangerous for Black women.
 Social determinants of health, systemic racism, current and historic inequalities, and implicit bias play a significant role in maternal health disparities.
 Racism and inequality in society are the larger themes.